Kineret 100 mg/0.67 ml solution for injection in pre-filled syringe.

 No data are available on either the effects of live vaccination or on the secondary transmission of infection by live vaccines in patients receiving Kineret.
 Therefore, live vaccines should not be given concurrently with Kineret.

 Elderly population (≥ 65 years)

-A total of 752 RA patients ≥ 65 years of age, including 163 patients ≥ 75 years of age, were studied in clinical trials.
+A total of 752 RA patients ≥ 65 years of age, including 163 patients ≥ 75 years of age, were studied in clinical studies.
 No overall differences in safety or effectiveness were observed between these patients and younger patients.
-There is limited experience in treating elderly CAPS and Still's disease patients.
+There is limited experience in treating elderly CAPS, FMF and Still's disease patients.
 Because there is a higher incidence of infections in the elderly population in general, caution should be used in treating elderly patients.

 Concurrent Kineret and TNF-α antagonist treatment

 Concurrent administration of Kineret and etanercept has been associated with an increased risk of serious infections and neutropenia compared to etanercept alone in RA patients.
 This treatment combination has not demonstrated increased clinical benefit.